lil-lab/blocks/README.md

 [![demo](http://yoavartzi.com/temp/emnlp2017-vid.gif "Blocks Demo (full approach)")](https://youtu.be/fmCP-SdDOT0)

+The original environment was designed by [Bisk et al. 2016](http://yonatanbisk.com/papers/2016-NAACL.pdf), who also collected the [data](https://nlg.isi.edu/language-grounding/).

-# Run the code in 60 seconds
+## Run the Code in 60 Seconds

 In this section, we will run the oracle baseline on the devset.
 This will give an idea of the simulator and code and does not require tensorflow.